Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory.md

 - Greater capacity, slower access speed

-### Hierarchy in a nutshell
+### Memory Hierarchy in a nutshell
 The way out of the above dilemma is to not rely on a single memory component or technology but to employ a memory hierarchy.
-A typical hierarchy is illustrated in Figure 1.14.
+A typical hierarchy is illustrated below.
 As one goes down the hierarchy, the following occur:

 1. Decreasing cost per bit
 2. Increasing capacity